abrasive/shairport/CAR INSTALL.md

 # Shairport Sync for Cars
 If your car audio has an AUX input, you can get AirPlay in your car using Shairport Sync.
 Together, Shairport Sync and an iPhone can give you access to internet radio, YouTube, Apple Music, Spotify, etc. on the move.
-While Shairport Sync is not a substitute for CarPlay, the audio quality is often much better than Bluetooth.
-Your passengers can enjoy movies while listening to the sound track on the car audio.
+While Shairport Sync is  no substitute for CarPlay, the audio quality is often much better than Bluetooth.
+Your passengers can enjoy movies with the sound track on the car's speakers.
 You can even listen to Siri's traffic directions on your car audio.

 ## The Basic Idea

 The basic idea is to use a small Linux computer to create an isolated WiFi network for the car and to run Shairport Sync on it to provide an AirPlay service.
-The audio goes via a DAC to the AUX input of your car stereo.
+The audio goes via a DAC to the AUX input of your car audio system.

-The car WiFi network is isolated and local to your car, and since it isn't connected to the Internet, you don't really need to secure it with a password.
+The car WiFi network you create is isolated and local to your car, and since it isn't connected to the Internet, you don't really need to secure it with a password.
 Likewise, you don't really have to use a password to connect to the AirPlay service.

-When an iPhone or an iPad with cellular capability is connected to an isolated WiFi network like this, it can use the cellular network to connect to the Internet.
+When an iPhone or an iPad with cellular capability is connected to an isolated WiFi network like this, it can use its cellular connection to access the Internet.
 This means it can connect to internet radio, YouTube, Apple Music, Spotify, etc. over the cellular network and play the audio through the car network to the AirPlay service provided by Shairport Sync.

 Note that Android devices can not, so far, do this trick of using the two networks simultaneously.